Bidding Games and Efficient Allocations: Existence and Structure of Equilibria

+Next, we set the initial budget at $s_0$ to $(0.5,0.5)$, and describe two distinct equilibrium bids at $s_0$.

+In the first PSPE $\gamma^*$, the bids at $s_0$ are $b_1=b_2=0$, and both players select $x$.
+White wins and remains with budget $0.5$.
+According to $\gamma|_x$, the game ends at terminal $(5,5)$ (marked with $*$).
+This is clearly a PSPE.

+In the second PSPE $\gamma^{**}$, the bids at $s_0$ are $b_1=b_2=0.5$, and both players select $(2,2)$ (marked with $**$).
+This is an equilibrium, since white remains with budget $0$ after winning at $s_0$, and selecting $x$ means a utility of $1<2$ for her.
+Black selects $(2,2)$ for the same reason, and cannot deviate by changing his bid.
+Finally, if white lowers her bid the outcome does not change. \end{proof}

 \paragraph{Enforcing generic preferences} In the general case, it is possible that a player is indifferent between two outcomes $t,t'\in T$.
-In such cases, we will assume that the player has a strict preference towards the outcome that is also better for the other player.
-Thus every player has a strict preference order over all distinct outcomes.
+In such cases, we will assume throughout the paper that the player has a strict preference towards the outcome that is also better for the other player.\footnote{To see why this assumption is necessary, note that without it even the most simple game with a single decision node and two terminals may result in a Pareto-dominated outcome if the player with a higher budget is indifferent between the two terminals.} Thus every player has a strict preference order over all distinct outcomes.
 Recall that $t\succ_i t'$ means that player $i$ strictly prefers $t$ over $t'$.
-Thus in the remainder of the paper, $t\succ_i t'$ if either $u_i(t)>u_i(t')$, or $u_i(t)=u_i(t')$ and $u_{-i}(t)>u_{-i}(t')$.
-We highlight that this behavioral assumption only increases the number of potential deviations from a given state, and thus only narrows the set of PSPEs in a game.
+In the remainder of the paper, $t\succ_i t'$ if either $u_i(t)>u_i(t')$, or $u_i(t)=u_i(t')$ and $u_{-i}(t)>u_{-i}(t')$.
+We highlight that this assumption only increases the number of potential deviations from a given state, and thus cannot add new equilibria.

-\paragraph{Ascending auctions and uniqueness} While a bidding game may have multiple PSPEs, we can maintain a unique equilibrium by changing the rules of the auction.\footnote{We thank David Parkes for this observation.} Indeed, suppose that instead of a sealed-bid auction in every step, we hold an ascending auction (an English auction), where prices rise by $2^{-k-2}$ each time.
-Consider the proof of Theorem~\ref{th:PSPE} and the related lemmas.
-It essentially shows that an ascending auction from any initial bids must converge, and in particular from the initial bids $(0,0)$.
-Moreover, we can write the ascending auction version of the game as a standard extensive-form game without simultaneous moves. \begin{corollary} Any generic bidding game $G$ with the ascending auction rule has a unique PSPE, which is the Lower PSPE of $G$.
-This also holds in non-generic games where players weakly prefer outcomes with higher social welfare. \end{corollary}